 My favorite Cocker ear cleanser is Zymox.
 I use this non-irritating cleanser for long-term cleaning of non-infected dry ears.
 What I most like about the Zymox line of products is the powerful LP3 enzyme system which can be safely used on all ages of dogs.
 The patented enzymes contain no chemicals or antibiotics and go right to work on a Cocker Spaniel’s ear canals.

 The flap of a Cocker Spaniel’s inner ear should be free of debris, clipped close so hair does not impede airflow, and show no signs of redness, inflammation, or infection.

 Keeping the Cocker Spaniel inner ear flap and area near the canal free of hair will help decrease the chances he’ll get an ear infection.
 Yeast and bacteria love a dark, moist environment and an excessive amount of hair impeding airflow to the canal can cause problems.

 If your Cocker Spaniel sees a professional groomer on a regular basis, be sure the ear hair is trimmed down.
 I learned to do this myself and took lessons on how to groom my Cocker Spaniel at home.
 Should you be so inclined, you can learn to groom the inside of the Cocker ear using corded or cordless clippers.

-I get asked what clippers are best to keeping the hair trimmed in a Cocker Spaniel ear.
-You can click my link as an Amazon Affiliate, as I recommend the Wahl Arco Clipper.
+I get asked what clippers are best to keep the hair trimmed in a Cocker Spaniel ear.
+I recommend the Wahl Arco Clipper.
 I invested in this for use in-between major grooming sessions on my Cocker.
 It is lightweight, allows for precise trimming, comes with two rechargeable batteries.
 The 5-in-1 fine blade adjusts between a 9, 10, 15, 30, and a 40 for a variety of cutting lengths.

 Cocker Parents Ear Infection Feedback